Rehan Butt: Captaincy and Olympics (2007-08)

-Butt was named captain for the first time for the 2007 Sultan Azlan Shah Cup.
-He remained captaincy for the tournaments in Europe and China in preparation for the Olympics next year.
-In 2008 Butt was the top scorer at Azlan Shah Cup with six goals.
-Pakistan had their worst result at Olympics in Beijing and he managed to score just one goal.
+Butt was named the national team captain for the first time for the 2007 Sultan Azlan Shah Cup.
+He retained captaincy for the tournaments in Europe and China in preparation for the Olympics the following year.
+In 2008, Butt was the top scorer at Azlan Shah Cup with six goals.
+In a dismal Olympics campaign for Pakistan in Beijing, he only managed to score one goal.

 Later years (2009-12)

-He maintained good individual performances despite Pakistan showing mixed results from disastrous campaigns at the 2010 Hockey World Cup and Azlan Shah Cup but winning the gold medal at the Asian Games for the first time after 20 years, Butt scored a goal in the 2–0 final victory against Malaysia.
+He maintained good individual performances despite Pakistan showing mixed results from disastrous campaigns at the 2010 Hockey World Cup and Azlan Shah Cup.
+He was part of the Pakistan team that won became champions at the Asian Games for the first time after 20 years.
+Butt scored a goal in the 2–0 victory against Malaysia in the final.
 Butt was named in the All Star Team for the second time in 2010.

 From 2011 he was largely out of the team due to injuries and disciplinary issues.
 After the tour from Europe in July 2011 he was dropped from the team for the remainder of the season because of behavioral issues but Butt denied these claims.
-Despite team's poor results and calls for his inclusion he was not picked for the team.
+Despite the team's poor results and calls for his inclusion he was not picked for the team.

-In 2012 he was called back to the squad along with other senior players for the European tour before the 2012 Olympics.
+In 2012 he was recalled to the squad along with other senior players for the European tour before the 2012 Olympics.
 He scored the opening goal against Spain in the 1–1 draw at the first match of the Olympics.

 Though he didn't announce his retirement he was not considered for any future event.
 He later took up role as a player-coach after his playing days.